agorakit/documentation/docs/en/install.md

 ```

 !!! warning
-    Don't do this last step for a production install since it will create an admin user and dummy groups and content.
+    Don't do this last step for a production install since it will create an admin user with default password and dummy groups and content.

 ## Setup your web server

-Then setup your web server to serve the `/public` directory.
+You can now setup your web server to serve the `/public` directory.
 This is very important, since you don't want to expose the rest of the directories (for example you DON'T want to expose your .env file!)

 ## Setup a cron job